fousa/motion_migrate/README.md

 The 'spec_project' is an example project with two models containing properties and relationships.

 But the main question is how to generate this Core Data model.
-Well start by defining the properties.
+Well start by extending your models from MotionMigrate::Model.
+This class is extended from NSManagedObject so you're ready to continue with Core Data once the model is generated.

     class Plane < MotionMigrate::Model
-      property :name,  :string
-      property :multi, :boolean, :default => false
     end

+Next define the properties:
 This will generate two properties, a name property and a multi property.
 To add some relationships to it, you can add a belongs\_to -- rails-like-shizzle-- to the model.

     class Plane < MotionMigrate::Model